kaarinaaho/align_aoa/README.md

 # align_aoa

-This repo contains the code associated with the paper 'A role for systems alignment in early concept learning', by Kaarina Aho, Brett D. Roads and Bradley C. Love.
+This repo contains the code associated with the paper 'Signatures of cross-modal alignment in children’s early concepts', by Kaarina Aho, Brett D. Roads and Bradley C. Love.

 ```
 .